astrom-tom/dfitspy/dfitspy/docs/source/index.rst

 Acknowldgements
 ===============
-The python wrapper of the CFITSIO library have been made for the fitsio python library (link).
-We kindly thanks the writter of this wrapper for the authorization he gave us to use this wrapper.
+The python wrapper of the CFITSIO library have been made for the fitsio python library (`fitsio <https://github.com/esheldon/fitsio>`_) and is used in dfitspy.

 ----